TN 13 (02-18)

 express an interest in becoming self-supporting;

-otherwise would have benefits reduced due to income.
+have benefits reduced due to income.

 2. Unlikely PASS candidates